mhoye/maintenance-terms/README.md

 # Maintenance Terms

+Access to code is no promise of access to people.

 This repository is an effort to create a short snippet of text to add to a README or other file making it explicit that the creators or maintainers of software provided free and as-is will not accept any further burdens or